webmasterkai/wayoffthegrid/docs/procedures/8-dinghy.md

 * Fuel vent is closed and fuel tank stowed in cabin top wedge.
 * Secure the outboard motor on rail.
 * Secure dinghy to foredeck.

+## Electrical

+* Connectors for engine.
+* 4 circuit fuse block.

+### Fuse Block

+1. 6A: VHF Radio
+2. 5A: Chart Plotter
+3. 3A: N2K / AIS & Splitter
+4. 2A: Lights